Noisy Dogs

 4. How did the barking disturb you?

-7. If you go out - document when you leave and when you return or there will appear to be long periods of
+7. If you go out, document when you leave and when you return or there will appear to be long periods of time when the dog is not barking

 8. Occasionally document where the dog is when it is barking (eg. by backdoor, at gate, middle of yard)

-of a barking complaint.
+Complainants (witnesses) are forewarned that their personal integrity and diligence are very important to the successful resolution of a barking complaint.
 Poor record keeping, general statements (eg. "dog barked all day 9am - 5pm"), exaggeration, fabrication, lack of tolerance for neighbours are all reasons for an Officer to conclude an investigation.
 Files closed for any of these reasons will not be reactivated for 12 months.

 PENALTIES

-the peace & quiet of a neighbourhood, a fine can be issued to the dog's owner for each day the barking, howling, or crying from the dog violates the Bylaw.
+In those circumstances where the initial efforts of the Animal Control Officer has done little or nothing to restore the peace and quiet of a neighbourhood, a ticket can be issued to the dog's owner for each day the barking, howling, or crying from the dog violates the Bylaw.

 The Animal Control Officer does not need to witness (see or hear) a violation.
-They can issue a ticket (on reasonable and probable grounds) when there is credible documented evidence by witnesses who are willing
+They can issue a ticket (on reasonable and probable grounds) when there is credible documented evidence by witnesses who are willing to go to court and provide testimony.

 At this stage, tickets are issued because the dog owner's actions to remedy the problem have been insufficient or non-existent.